-This event was originally due to take place on 19 April 2020 but has been rescheduled for 19 Feb 2021.
-If you had purchased a ticket for the original date, our Box Office will be in touch to discuss your options but please bear with us as we are dealing with a large number of enquiries.
+This event was originally due to take place on 19 April 2020 and had been rescheduled for 19 Feb 2021, this has now been moved to 21 Jan 2022.
+If you had purchased tickets for any of the dates, our Box Office will be in touch to discuss your options but please bear with us as we are dealing with a large number of enquiries.
 Thank you for your support and patience.

-The Skids featuring Richard Jobson, Bruce Watson and Jamie Watson announce a series of 'Unplugged' dates in support of their recent acoutsic album 'Peaceful Times'.
+The Skids featuring Richard Jobson, Bruce Watson and Jamie Watson announce a series of 'Unplugged' dates in support of their recent acoustic album 'Peaceful Times'.

 The Skids formed in 1977 in their home town of Dunfermline, Scotland by Richard Jobson, Stuart Adamson, Bill Simpson & Tom Kellichan.
 After releasing an independent single the band were played by John Peel, supported The Clash in concert and then were signed to Virgin Records in 1978.
 Their first singles were "Sweet Surburbia", "The Saints are Coming" and "Into the Valley" - the latter reaching the UK Top Ten in early 1979.